LezdCS/irl-link/README.md

   - [x] Replay activities
   - [x] Song request managment (just controls)
   - [x] Overlays list (to be improved)
+- Text To Speech
+- Light mode / Dark mode
+- Translations in English, French and Cantonese
+- Prevent your speaker to go in sleep mode

 ## Screenshots
 <div>